 SEE | Reasons Why Visit Vietnam: The 30 Pictures To Inspire You – click to open in a new tab and read later

 What day of the week should I visit Hanoi?

 It is much better to experience Hanoi on weekends.
 Because during weekend nights, an incredible cultural event happens in Hanoi.

 People reclaim the streets of the Old Quarter, as well as the streets around Hoan Kiem Lake.
-It is when both the locals and the tourists celebrate the old and new culture of Hanoi.
+It is when both the locals and the tourists celebrate Hanoi’s old and new culture.
 It is an absolutely fascinating moment that you should not miss!

 You know, I am very thankful that I spent a weekend in Hanoi.
 More because it was unintentional.
 I had no clue that there is such a joyous celebration in Hanoi every weekend.
 So when I discovered it, I was in total bliss.
 REALLY!
 I could not explain how happy I was during that time.

-At that time around Hoan Kiem Lake, traditional music was playing out loud everywhere in the street.
+At that time, traditional music was playing out loud everywhere in the street around Hoan Kiem Lake.
 Adults were dancing on the streets.
-Teens were making exceptional performances, and kids were starting to learn to drive on a mini-car.
+Teens were making exceptional performances, and kids were starting to learn to drive in a mini-car.

 Indeed, Hanoi has revealed itself to me as a magnificent basin of cultural treasure.
 Even though time has transformed the world, and people have made advancements in technology that induced globalization to every corner of Earth, Hanoi has kept its identity intact in life in the city.